-However, if you believe you have the right to records that you are being denied, you can file a complaint with the office of Civil Rights at the United States Department of Health and Human Services.
+However, if you believe you have the right to record that you are being denied, you can file a complaint with the Civil Rights Office at the United States Department of Health and Human Services.

 Medical Records Retrieval Process

 If you speak with an attorney and decide that obtaining your medical records is necessary, there are many ways of doing it.
-One way to obtain them is to go to the facility or practice and ask for a copy of them.
+One way to get them is to go to the facility or practice and ask for a copy of them.

-They should provide you with a HIPAA authorization form to fill out that allows you to obtain your medical records.
-This form includes basic information regarding your personal details and specifics concerning the types of records you are requesting.
+They should provide you with a HIPAA authorization form to fill out to obtain your medical records.
+This form includes basic information regarding your details and specifics concerning the types of documents you are requesting.

-The waiting period is different based on the facility that you are obtaining your records from, however, the medical provider is legally required to provide the records within 30-60 days.
+The waiting period is different based on the facility you obtain your records from.
+However, the medical provider is legally required to provide the documents within 30-60 days.
 The maximum waiting period varies among different states.

 How do I get my Medical Records Faster?

 If you are in contact with a facility that is completing your medical record request, speak to their office, either on the phone or in person, and ask if there is a way to receive your medical records faster.
 They may offer you an “express” option with a fee.

 How to Obtain Medical Records Online

 Some medical facilities, hospitals, and offices offer you an option to get your medical records online.
-According to the Office of the National Coordinator for Health Information Technology, retrieving medical records on an online platform or portal is on the rise.
+According to the National Coordinator for Health Information Technology, retrieving medical records on an online platform or portal is on the rise.